RecordEvolution/IMCtermite/README.md

 to dump and store data and the software packages
 [imc Studio](https://www.imc-tm.de/produkte/messtechnik-software/imc-studio/ueberblick/)
 and [imc FAMOS](https://www.imc-tm.de/produkte/messtechnik-software/imc-famos/)
 for measurement data control and analysis.
+The extracted measurement data can be stored in various open source file formats like _csv_, _json_, _parquet_ or _hdf5_.

 ## Overview